JasonSilvestri/Halos/CONTRIBUTING.md

 ## Task Envelope (_Universal Spine_)

-The **Task Envelope** is the universal spine of every Helix\{\} lifecycle.
+The **Task Envelope** is the universal spine of every Halo\{\} lifecycle.
 It defines the problem, constraints, partners, policies, and provenance.

 Every message references the envelope by ID.